lentonwork/gatsby-virtual-cv/README.md

 # Deployment to Netlify

-Instructions to deploy to Netlify [here](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)
+Instructions to deploy to Netlify [here](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).
+Note, the output of `npm run build` is inside the `/public` directory.
+See Gatsby doc [here](https://www.gatsbyjs.com/docs/reference/gatsby-project-structure/)

 # Deployment to Azure